-- (1) The registrar may issue a warrant (enforcement warrant) under this division for an unpaid amount. - (2) An enforcement warrant may be a warrant- - (a) to seize and sell real and personal property in which the enforcement debtor has a legal or beneficial interest; or - (b) imposing a charge on specified property. - (3) An enforcement warrant must- - (a) be in the approved form; and - (b) be directed to all enforcement officers; and - (c) state the date and time of issue and the date, within 6 months after the warrant's issue, the warrant ends; and - (d) include any other particulars required under section 140 or 141. - (4) Before an enforcement warrant ends, the warrant may be renewed by the registrar for a period of not more than 6 months at any one time, from the date the warrant ends. - (5) On the issue of an enforcement warrant, the amount owing by the enforcement debtor is increased to the total of the amount
+- (1) The registrar may issue a warrant (enforcement warrant) under this division for an unpaid amount. - (2) An enforcement warrant may be a warrant- - (a) to seize and sell real and personal property, other than exempt property, in which the enforcement debtor has a legal or beneficial interest; or - (b) imposing a charge on specified property. - (3) An enforcement warrant must- - (a) be in the approved form; and - (b) be directed to all enforcement officers; and

+- (c) for an enforcement warrant to seize and sell property-state the date and time of issue and the date, within 1 year after the warrant's issue, the warrant ends; and - (d) for an another enforcement warrant-state the date and time of issue and the date, within 6 months after the warrant's issue, the warrant ends; and - (e) include any other particulars required under section 140 or 141. - (4) On the issue of an enforcement warrant, the amount owing by the enforcement debtor is increased to the total of the amount unpaid before the warrant was issued and the civil enforcement fee. - (5) A copy of the enforcement warrant must be served on the enforcement debtor. - (6) Nothing in this Act prevents the registrar from issuing an enforcement warrant to seize and sell a vehicle while it is subject to an immobilisation warrant. - (7) However, an enforcement warrant can not be enforced while a vehicle is immobilised under an immobilisation warrant. - (8) In this section-